BGehrels/FlockDB-Client/README.md

 	FlockDB myFlockConnection = new FlockDB("localhost", 7915);

-Once you have a `FlockDB`-Instance at your fingertips, you may use it for all the operations provided by the server.
+Once you have a `FlockDB` instance at your fingertips, you may use it for all the operations provided by the server.
 The first thing you may want to do is adding nodes to your instance:

 	myFlockConnection.batchExecution(Priority.Normal)